 With FreshMail, you will be able to import contacts from any other service such as Gmail, and you can also automate email tracks and use dynamic content.
 FreshMail also lets you import your templates to it or export their templates to customize them as you like.

 And it doesn’t stop there, FreshMail also does A/B testing.
-You can also create barcodes and send them out in emails, a very handy feature for retailers that want to send discounts in emails.
+You can also create barcodes and send them out in emails, a convenient feature for retailers that want to send discounts in emails.

 If you found this article helpful, Share it with friends!
 If you have questions, leave them below, and we’ll get back to you.